WR breakout age database

 A focused board for this year's fantasy drafts, built around 2026 WR prospects who declared early and reached a 20% dominator breakout before age 21.

-The WR-only formula
+The WR-only method

 The age calculation uses September 1 of the college season, which keeps comparisons consistent across prospects and avoids pretending we know each team's exact offensive snap timeline.